Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: (Bi)linear graph filter identification

 \section{(Bi)linear graph filter identification}

 Consider $m=1,\ldots,M$ diffusion processes on $\ccalG$, and assume that the observed non-stationary signal $\bby_m$ corresponds to an input $\bbx_m$ diffused by an unknown graph filter $\bbH=\sum_{l=0}^{L-1} h_l\bbS^l$, which encodes the structure of the network via $\bbS$.
 In this section we show how additional knowledge about \emph{realizations} of the input signals $\bbx_m$ can be used to identify $\bbH$ and, as byproduct, its eigenvectors $\bbV$.
-We consider settings in which this extra information comes either from direct observation of $\{\bbx_m\}_{m=1}^M$, or through an assumption on input signal sparsity.
+We consider settings in which this extra information comes either from direct observation of $\{\bbx_m\}_{m=1}^M$, or through an assumption on input signal sparsity. {In the context of online media-based marketing campaigns or rumor (fake news) diffusion over social networks, the observable input graph signal could correspond to the initial excitation instilled by those known (often paid) influencers.
+In neuroscience, the observed inputs may represent controlled external stimuli aimed at exciting a few neural regions via e.g., transcranial magnetic stimulation.}